-Protecting wildlife at The Weir Garden
+Protecting nature at The Weir Garden

 Many creatures and insects have made this scenic riverside garden their home.
 Find out how we manage the gardens in a way less damaging to wildlife.